-The gaur (sometimes called Asian bison), an impressive wild buffalo with thick curved horns.
-It weighs over a ton and with distinctive white feet and ankles looking just like socks.
+The gaur (sometimes called Asian bison), is an impressive wild buffalo with thick curved horns.
+It weighs over a ton and has distinctive white feet and ankles looking just like socks.
 Using its sharp pointed horns and the hard frontal ridge of its forehead, an adult Gaur can kill an assailant with one blow.
 Even leopards and tigers rarely tackle one of these enormous beasts.
-Generally, however, gaur will choose to avoid conflict rather than engage.
+Generally, gaur will choose to avoid conflict rather than engage.

 Danger in the Jungle

 Contrary to popular belief, the jungle is benign and probably a safer habitat for humans than city streets.
 This is primarily because animals, like ourselves, instinctively avoid danger and will avoid humans rather than attack them.
 Some of the potential ‘predators’ found in Khao Sok and most tropical jungles of the world are snakes.